Climate-based tomato planting guide for Rimouski, Quebec

 Main risk: Late planting or cool early conditions can still narrow the margin for slower tomato varieties.

-How Frost Affects Tomatoes in Rimouski
+How Frost Affects Planting Dates for Tomatoes in Rimouski

 Rimouski usually has about 151 frost-free days, with a typical last spring frost around May 16 and a typical first fall frost around October 14.